-The AFDRB affords former Air Force members the opportunity to request a review of their discharge (except for a discharge or dismissal by general courts-martial) within 15 years of the date of separation.
-The objective of an AFDRB is to examine an applicant’s administrative discharge and to consider changing the characterization of service, the reason for discharge, and the re-enlistment eligibility code (when applicable), based on standards of propriety or equity.
-Discharges are deemed proper and equitable unless the applicant provides compelling evidence to prove that was not the case.
+The objective of the Air Force Discharge Review Board, or AFDRB, is to examine an Airman’s administrative discharge and to consider changing the characterization of service and/or the reason for discharge, based on standards of propriety or equity.
+Discharges are deemed proper and equitable unless the Airman provides compelling evidence to prove that was not the case.

-Air Force Review Boards Agency
+Air Force Review Board

-Attn: Discharge Review Board
+ATTN: AF Discharge Review Board

-3351 Celmers lane
+3351 Celmers Lane

-Joint Base Andrews, MD 20762
+Joint Base Andrews, MD 20762-6435

 Digital File Resolution: Please ensure documents are scanned at a high enough resolution to accommodate text recognition.
 Any pictures or images should be scanned at the highest resolution possible.
 Submitting unreadable information could delay your case due to the need to request legible paper copies.